learn-academy-2023-bravo/week-6-assessment-ValC001/interview-questions.md

 Rails generate channel: creates a action cabel channel in apps/channel .
 What this command does is tht it creates a channel class that has methods that can for example handle subscription request and serve as broadcasting msgs to said subscribers

 Researched answer:
+Rails generate scaffold : This  controller creates a basic skeleton for a web app.
+What I mean by that is that it creates a new controller, method and views.

+Rails generate controller : Creates a new controller as well as methods in the controller & views in files .

+Rails generate model: This just create a new model class with a class definition of 'app/models.example.rb' and a migration in 'db/migrate/*create_example.rb'